 - 24 bags (These were from the Dollar Section at Target)

 - Clips (something to hang the bags)

-- White Sharpie to make each clip (For this I use an oil-based white Sharpie)-I often use a wide tip water-based Sharpie on my glass front door.
-An oil-based Sharpie is permanent, so be careful when using).
+- White Sharpie to make each clip (I use an oil-based white Sharpie)-I often use a wide-tip water-based Sharpie on my glass front door.
+An oil-based Sharpie is permanent, so be careful when using) it.

-I used small cloth bags in red and white check, (these would work too), a spool of twine and packages of chalkboard clothespins.
-It was just too simple to pass up and since everything was in the Dollar Section at my local TARGET store, the price was right.
-I also packaged one up in a box that I spray painted the inside gold and will be sending this to a dear friend.
+I used small cloth bags in red and white check (these would work, too), a spool of twine, and packages of chalkboard clothespins.
+It was just too simple to pass up, and since everything was in the Dollar Section at my local TARGET store, the price was right.
+I also packaged one up in a box that I spray painted inside gold and will be sending this to a dear friend.
 Are you making one this year?